Quantifying Individual Risk for Binary Outcomes: Introduction

-By introducing a mild assumption on the value range of the Pearson correlation coefficient between potential outcomes, we obtain improved bounds compared to previous studies.
-This assumption is easy to integrate with domain knowledge, as experienced practitioners can provide rough value range for the correlation coefficient.
-In addition, we find that paradoxically, even with a positive CATE, the lower bound on FNA can be positive when the correlation coefficient is small, i.e., in the best-case scenario many units will be harmed if receiving treatment.
+We make three main contributions.
+First, we obtain improved bounds compared with previous studies by introducing a mild assumption on the range of the Pearson correlation coefficient (PCC) between potential outcomes.
+This assumption is easy to integrate with domain knowledge, as experienced practitioners can provide rough ranges for the PCC.
+In addition, we find that paradoxically, even with a positive CATE, the lower bound on FNA can be positive when the PCC is small, i.e., in the best-case scenario, many individuals will be harmed by treatment.
 The improved bounds encompass several previous (partial) identifiability results in certain degenerate situations, including studies by \cite{Shen-etal2013}, \cite{Zhang-etal2013}, and \cite{2022nathan}.
-Moreover, the enhanced lower and upper bounds delineate the best and worst cases for FNA, carrying many substantial practical implications for decision-making, policy evaluation, and treatment policy learning.

-Exploring the bounds of FNA under the assumption on correlation coefficient naturally leads to a nonparametric sensitivity analysis framework, wherein the correlation coefficient serves as the sensitivity parameter.
-Within this framework, we investigate the relationship between the correlation coefficient and FNA, unveiling its connection with CATE.
-Additionally, we introduce a practical and feasible method for selecting the range of correlation coefficients for empirical applications.
-Moreover, by employing semiparametric theory~\citep{Bickel-etal1993}, we propose nonparametric estimators for the bounds on FNA and establish their large sample properties.

-In summary, our contributions are threefold.
-First, we introduce an assumption on the correlation coefficient to improve bounds on FNA.
-The improved bounds not only encompass many previous results in specific cases but also carry significant practical implications.
-Second, we present a nonparametric sensitivity analysis framework, utilizing the correlation coefficient as the sensitivity parameter.
-We further propose a method for selecting the range of correlation coefficients.
-Third, we propose nonparametric estimators for the improved bounds and validate our findings through extensive simulations and real-world applications.
+Moreover, the improved lower and upper bounds delineate the best and worst cases for FNA, carrying practical implications for decision-making, policy evaluation, and treatment policy learning.
+Second, we present a nonparametric sensitivity analysis framework, utilizing the PCC as the sensitivity parameter.
+This framework naturally arises from bounding FNA under assumptions on the PCC.
+Third, we propose nonparametric estimators for the bounds on FNA by employing the semiparametric theory~\citep{Bickel-etal1993}, and establish their consistency and asymptotic normality.
+We validate our findings through extensive simulations and real-world applications.
+The remainder of this paper is organized as follows.
+Section \ref{sec2} describes the problem of interest and the Fr\'{e}chet--Hoeffding bounds on FNA.
+Section \ref{sec3} introduces a novel sensitivity analysis method for FNA given covariates, presents the improved bounds, and illustrates its practical usage.
+Section \ref{sec5} extends the proposed method to the marginal FNA, proposes estimators for the bounds on FNA, and shows their large sample properties.
+Section \ref{sec7} assesses the finite-sample performance of the proposed method through a simulation study.
+Section \ref{sec8} demonstrates our methods with an empirical example.
+Section \ref{sec9} concludes with a discussion.
+The Supplementary Material contains additional results and technical details.
+We provide the replication materials at \url{https://github.com/pengwu1224/Quantifying-Individual-Risk-for-Binary-Outcome}.